qqhair2000/PlantCellSeg-ImageJ/README.md

     This macro is integrated into the pipeline and requires no separate download or installation.

 ---
+### 🔍 About Cutting Depth Parameters (Top / Bottom)

+The `Top` and `Bottom` values in SurfCut2 Lite do **not** correspond to the original Z-stack slice indices.

+Instead, they define the **relative depth** from the detected surface, after the edge-projection process.
+Internally, SurfCut generates a surface-aligned mask and shifts it along Z to extract a target layer.

+Use integers (in slices), e.g., Top = 10, Bottom = 12, to extract the cell layer approximately 10–12 slices below the curved surface.

+🧠 These slices are in a synthetic projected space, not physical microns or raw Z indices.

+---

 ## 🔍 Example Segmentation Result (Max Projection)